marietolteca00/biodiversity_intact_phoenix/README.md

 This repository explores changes in the Biodiversity Intactness Index (BII) across the Phoenix subdivision between 2017 and 2020 using global 100-meter BII datasets produced by Impact Observatory.
 The project quantifies the extent of biodiversity loss within the region and visualizes areas where once-intact habitat declined during this period.
 The analysis uses raster-based spatial processing, geospatial masking, and visualization tools to highlight where BII ≥ 0.75 in 2017 was lost by 2020.

 # Data
 The Biodiversity Intactness Index (BII) was retrieved via the [Microsoft Planetary Computer STAC Catalog](https://planetarycomputer.microsoft.com/dataset/io-biodiversity#overview).
-The Arizona boundaries were obtained from the U.S. Census Bureau, which were subsetted to isolate the Phoenix area and used to clip the BII rasters.
+The Arizona boundaries were obtained from the U.S. Census Bureau [Link](https://www.census.gov/cgi‑bin/geo/shapefiles/index.php?year=2025&layergroup=County+Subdivisions), which were subsetted to isolate the Phoenix area and used to clip the BII rasters.

 # Libraries Used
 The libraries used in this notebook are the following: